meistrari/n8n-nodes-tela/README.md

 ### Version 1.2.0

-**New Features: Async Execution & Completion Polling**
+**New Features: Async Execution, Completion Polling & Workstation Integration**

 #### New Operations
+- **Execute Workstation**: Create tasks in the Tela Workstation dashboard
+  - Tasks are visible in the Tela web interface for review and approval
+  - Supports optional `label` field for task identification
+  - Automatically fetches `application_id` from the canvas
+  - Returns `{ status: "created" }` on success

-- **Get Completion**: New operation to retrieve the result of an async canvas execution
+- **Get Completion**: Retrieve the result of an async canvas execution
   - Accepts a `completionId` parameter
   - Returns `{ status, ...content }` when succeeded
   - Returns `{ status }` when still processing (for polling workflows)